-- · License racetracks. - Allocate race dates in accordance with statutory provisions. - Conduct hearings and, if necessary, impose penalties, such as fines and license suspensions. - Ensure that all pari-mutuel wagering activity is performed in accordance with statutory provisions and, if violations occur, take necessary disciplinary action. - Serve as a rule-making and policy-setting body for the State agency. - Approve distribution of monies accrued in the Owner' and Breeder's Awards and Supplemental Purse Fund and the recently formed Greyhound Purse, Welfare, Adoption and Greyhound Racing Promotion Fund
+- License racetracks.
+Allocate race dates in accordance with statutory provisions. - Conduct hearings and, if necessary, impose penalties, such as fines and license suspensions. - Ensure that all pari-mutuel wagering activ-

+- ity is performed in accordance with statutory provisions and, if violations occur, take necessary disciplinary action. - Serve as a rule-making and policy-setting body for the State agency. - Approve distribution of monies accrued in the Owners' and Breeders' Awards and Supplemental Purse Fund and the Greyhound Welfare and Adoption Fund.

-The Division of Racing Events is required to:
+Responsibilities of the Division of Racing Events

-- · License all business and simulcast facilities. - License all persons who are employed in any occupation at the racetracks and simulcast sites. - Perform inspections of all licensed racetracks, simulcast facilities, stables/kennels and training locations to ensure that proper care, treatment and safety of any racing animals is being maintained and that health and cleanliness standards are being met. - Supervise the conduct of all races/race meets, monitor the health and safety of the racing animals, and conduct drug tests to ensure that the animals race without prohibited substances. - Oversee all pari-mutuel wagering activity, approve simulcasts, test and audit the performance of the totalisator equipment, and verify to ensure the proper allocation and distribution of revenue generated by pari-mutuel wagering. - Enforce rules relating to and investigate any evidence of misconduct by licensees.
+- License all business and simulcast facilities. - License all persons who are employed in any occupation at the racetracks and simulcast sites. - Perform inspections of all licensed racetracks, simulcast facilities, stables/kennels and training locations to ensure that proper care, treatment and safety of any racing animals is being maintained and that health and cleanliness standards are being met. - Supervise the conduct of all races/race meets, monitor the health and safety of the

+- racing animals, and conduct drug tests to ensure that the animals race without prohibited substances. - Oversee all pari-mutuel wagering activity, approve simulcasts, test and audit the performance of the totalisator equipment, and verify to ensure the proper allocation and distribution of revenue generated by pari-mutuel wagering. - Enforce rules relating to and investigate any evidence of misconduct by licensees.

-Specific Functions of the Division of Racing Events' Staff Members:
+Responsibilities of the Division of Racing Events

-The Division of Racing Events is statutorily mandated to regulate the greyhound and horse racing industries in Colorado, although since 2008, there has been no live greyhound racing conducted in the state.
+The Division of Racing Events is statutorily mandated to regulate the horse racing industry in Colorado.
+Since 2008, there has been no live greyhound racing conducted in the state and live Greyhound racing was removed from state statute in 2014.
 The Division is responsible for ensuring honesty and integrity in racing and racing-related activities, such as simulcasting, and for protecting the citizens of the state from corrupt practices.
 In order to fulfill its mission and its obligations to the people of the state, the Division performs the following functions: